 Program of Study

-Requirements for each bachelor's degree look to the advancement of students' general education in modern mathematics and their knowledge of its relation with the other sciences (BS) or with the other arts (BA).
+Requirements for each bachelor's degree look to the advancement of students' general education in modern mathematics and their understanding of its relation to the other sciences (BS) or to the other arts (BA).

 Descriptions of the detailed requirements that give meaning to these educational intentions follow.
 Students should understand that any particular degree requirement can be modified if persuasive reasons are presented to the department; petitions to modify requirements are submitted to one of the Co-Directors of Undergraduate Studies.
 Students should note that only one undergraduate degree may be earned from the Department of Mathematics.